SA's IVF Leader Since 1982

 Medical Records

 A record is kept of your illness and treatment, which is confidential and secure.
 Access to your medical records is limited to health care professionals directly involved in your care.
 This record remains the property of Flinders Fertility.
 The contents of your medical record will be given only with your consent, or when required by law.
-You have a right to access your personal records under the Freedom of Information Act (FOI) 1991, and a form can be obtained from Flinders Fertility via email to: enquire@flindersfertility.com.au or by post to: Flinders Fertility, 24 Gordon St, Glenelg, SA, 5045.
+You have a right to access your records under the Freedom of Information Act (FOI) 1991, and a form can be obtained from Flinders Fertility via email to: enquire@flindersfertility.com.au or by post to: Flinders Fertility, 24 Gordon St, Glenelg, SA, 5045.
 A fee is charged for this application.

 Your Responsibilities